nmshd/documentation/_docs_explore/42-transport-layer.md

 It is possible to use a generic RelationshipTemplate multiple times, e.g. for anonymous web sites or printed flyers.

 It is also possible to create a generic RelationshipTemplate for every user accessing an anonymous website including a unique id of the web session.
-This could be handy if the website should for example redirect the user to the profile page once the user scanned the QR-code and the Relationship was accepted.
+This could be handy if the website should for example redirect the user to the profile page once the user scanned the QR Code and the Relationship was accepted.

 ### Personalized RelationshipTemplates

 Personalized RelationshipTemplates are short-lived RelationshipTemplates including sensitive or personal data of a specific person.
 They are meant to be used by this specific person only, in order to share personalized data when onboarding.

 This is usually combined with an upfront digital authentication of the person, e.g. existing web sessions of the user.
-Only this specific user would then have access to the personalized RelationshipTemplate within the secured website (e.g. over an QR-code).
+Only this specific user would then have access to the personalized RelationshipTemplate within the secured website (e.g. over an QR Code).

 Personalized RelationshipTemplates are primary used for a much better onboarding experience of net-new enmeshed users: they won't need to enter their data again, even if the data is already stored somehow.